 The government, led by Prime Minister Sheikh Hasina, has so far incorporated a number of initiatives to make the country free from beggars.

-Bangladesh has undergone a revolution over the decades in poverty alleviation and consequently the number of beggars and street children has also been reduced.
+Bangladesh has undergone a revolution over the decades in poverty alleviation and consequently, the number of beggars and street children has also been reduced.

 Nevertheless, beggary has still remained a matter of great concern.
-An unofficial data shows that currently around 70,000 beggars live in the capital.
+An unofficial data shows that currently, around 70,000 beggars live in the capital.

-Beggars with an extending hand asking for alms are very common phenomena in the streets of capital Dhaka and other cities of the country.
+Beggars with an extending hand asking for alms are very common phenomena in the streets of the capital Dhaka and other cities of the country.

-We are compelled to live in such an inhuman state of mind where we don’t even feel sad when we face beggars with a missing limb or holding an emaciated child on lap.
+We are compelled to live in such an inhuman state of mind where we don’t even feel sad when we face beggars with a missing limb or holding an emaciated child on our lap.
 We frequently face such beggars the number of which has not so far been figured out exactly by any organization.

 Therefore, authorities concerned should undertake necessary measures to rehabilitee them by involving them in different income-generating works.
 Also, NGOs, social workers and wealthy persons of the society should come forward to help those hapless beggars.